nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 ### Example
 * The below example python script tries to read a huge csv file containing historical bitcoin data in chunks of 10,000 rows
 * Each dataframe chunk is processed to update the maximum bitcoin volume value and the timestamp at maximum value
+* Thus by using a divide and rule approach, we can process a huge data file using the ```chunksize``` option while importing the file
 ```python
 import  pandas  as  pd
 import  datetime  as  dt